home-assistant/home-assistant.io/source/_components/switch.deluge.markdown

 host:
   required: true
   type: string
-  description: This is the IP address of your Deluge daemon, eg. 192.168.1.32.
+  description: This is the IP address of your Deluge daemon, eg., 192.168.1.32.
 username:
   required: true
   type: string